Cal Raleigh Preview, Player Props: Mariners vs. Rangers

-Cal Raleigh -- hitting .256 with two doubles, two home runs, two walks and six RBI in his past 10 games -- will be in action for the Seattle Mariners against the Texas Rangers, on September 30 at 7:15 PM ET.
+After batting .238 with two doubles, two home runs, two walks and five RBI in his past 10 games, Cal Raleigh and the Seattle Mariners take on the Texas Rangers (who will start Dane Dunning) at 3:10 PM ET on Sunday.

-In his most recent game he had a hitless showing (0-for-4) against the Rangers.
+He had a hitless performance in his most recent game (0-for-4) against the Rangers.

 Sportsbook Promo Codes